Try The Xbox This Spring...

 Insect Pests - insects or arthropods that infest the nest.

-Nest Box Competitors - birds or mammals that may nest in the house too.
+Nest Box Competitors - birds or mammals that may nest in the box too.

 Predation - birds or animals that prey on the bluebirds or their eggs.

-Poor Weather - a common occurence in spring.
+Poor Weather - a common occurrence in spring.

 House Sparrows